The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Methodology

+\ref{sec:fsmp-fbmp} shows the calculation details, deriving from an assumption that a waveform follows a multivariate normal distribution.

 In each step, at most one kind of jump is applied to a sequence.
-Initially, define a probability $\mathcal{Q}<\frac 12$, and the probability of birth, death and update as $\mathcal{Q},\mathcal{Q},1-2\mathcal{Q}$.
-In practice, we choose $\mathcal{Q}=\frac 14$.
+Initially, define a probability $\mathcal{J}=\frac 14$, and the probabilities for birth, death, and update jumps as $\mathcal{J},\mathcal{J},1-2\mathcal{J}$.
+The value of $\mathcal{J}$ is chosen from numerical experiments.
+We have tried values ranging from $\frac 13$ to $\frac{1}{10}$, and the chain with $\mathcal{J}=\frac 14$ converges the fastest.
 An exception is an empty PE sequence that could not be applied with death or update.
-Only birth jump is in consideration, and the acceptance should be multiplied by the ratio of proposal $p(1\to 0)/p(0\to 1)=\mathcal{Q}$.
-Accordingly, the acceptance of death jump on a single PE sequence should be divided by $\mathcal{Q}$.
+Only the birth jump is in consideration, and the acceptance should be multiplied by the ratio of proposal $p(1\to 0)/p(0\to 1)=\mathcal{J}$.
+Accordingly, the acceptance of the death jump on a single PE sequence should be divided by $\mathcal{J}$.
 This is to avoid proposing impossible changes and improve the acceptance of the sample chain.

 In MCP-PMTs, the single PE charge follows different possible normal distributions, conditioned on the index $e$. $\bm{z}$ should be extended as the sequence of both the time of PEs and the corresponding indices: $\bm{z}=\{(t_1,e_1), \ldots, (t_N,e_N)\}$.
-The MCP index of a born PE is $e_+$ and the one of a death PE is $e_-$. $e_+$ could generally be sampled from any proposal distribution.
+The MCP index of a born PE is $e_+$ and the one of a death PE is $e_-$.
+An $e_+$ could generally be sampled from any proposal distribution.
 We chose it to be the same as $G(e)$ for simplicity.
 In the update jump, both PE time and MCP index are updated.
-The discrete proposal distribution $G(e)$ of $e_+$ implies that there is a finite probability for $e_+ = e_-$ in an update. \Cref{eq:birth,eq:death,eq:update} should be updated.
-For birth, death and update jump, the acceptance should be
+The discrete proposal distribution $G(e)$ of $e_+$ implies that there is a finite probability for $e_+ = e_-$ in an update.
+The birth, death, and update jumps in \zcref{eq:birth,eq:death,eq:update} should be

-Although the proposal distribution $h(t)$ could be any distribution covering the solution space $\mathcal{T}$, the chain will converge faster if it is proportional to the light curve $\phi(t-t_0)$.
+Although the proposal distribution $h(t)$ could be any distribution covering the solution space $\mathcal{T}$, the chain will converge faster if it is proportional to the probability density $\phi(t-t_0)$.
 While $\phi$ is already normalized to the whole time space, it should be normalized again to $\mathcal{T}$: